Save 10% on STOX Kitchen & Flooring with Expat Republic’s exclusive voucherSAVE

 Pleated curtains are another popular window decoration.
 A lightweight, highly customizable window blind, both Pleated and Duette are accessible and beautiful.
 For increased darkness (and a hidden string), the Duette is for you.
 Otherwise, its differences from Pleated are minimal to non-existent.

 Hopefully, this breakdown of some of the key components of most home renovations has been useful and informative.
 It cannot be reiterated enough that, especially in a market as competitive, to always make sure you are dealing with the best in customization and installation.
 This helps avoid pesky charges down the road.
 Amsterdam’s STOX Kitchens & Flooring, for example, has a proven track record in the expat world.
 They are well known for both personal housing and large-scale environments, retaining a position at the top of the home refurbishment ladder.

 If there is any aspect of home refurbishment that we have not covered here, ask a STOX representative.
+Also make sure to subscribe to their newsletter where you’ll find a world of tips, news, and discounts sent right to your inbox.
 Their comprehensive blueprint of the entire process and technologically advanced presentations will leave no stone unturned.